Southern States Advanced Dog Food receives the Advisor’s lowest tier rating of 1.5 stars.

 The vegetable fat mentioned here can be considered a generic oil of unknown origin.
 The ratio of omega-6 to omega-3 oils in any fat is nutritionally critical and can vary significantly (depending on the source).

-We do not consider generic animal or vegetable fat a quality ingredient.
+We do not consider this anonymous mix of such vaguely described items a quality ingredient.

 The fifth ingredient is wheat.
 Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.